fodilfliti/flutter_scale_kit/README.md

   Widgets such as `SKResponsive`, `SKResponsiveBuilder`, and helpers like `SKit.responsiveInt` accept flags (`deviceTypeOverride`, `desktopAs`, `lockDesktopAsTablet`, etc.) so individual routes can deviate from the global configuration.
 Use them to keep a dense data table on desktop while forcing the settings screen to reuse the tablet layout.

 - **Platform-aware layouts inside each breakpoint**
-  Device type is only half the story—`context.isDesktopPlatform`, `context.isMobilePlatform`, `context.isWebPlatform`, and `ScaleManager.platformCategory` let you branch on Android vs iOS vs Windows/macOS even when they share the same responsive width.
+  Device type is only half the story—`context.isDesktopPlatform`, `context.isMobilePlatform`, `context.isWebPlatform`, `context.isAndroidPlatform`, `context.isIOSPlatform`, and `ScaleManager.platformCategory` let you branch on Android vs iOS vs Windows/macOS even when they share the same responsive width.
 Pair these helpers with `deviceTypeOverride` to deliver an iOS-specific sheet on tablets or a Windows-style toolbar on large monitors without duplicating your layout logic.

 - **Width-only decisions without committing to layout swaps**
   The context helpers (`context.isDesktopSize`, `context.isDesktopAtLeastTablet`, ...) and `ScaleManager.screenSizeClass` let you branch on pure size classes even after you lock the device type.
 This is ideal when you only want to tweak spacing or font scale for ultrawide monitors without switching the entire widget tree.